SaeidEl-Saadi/COMP3004-Team-11/README.md

 - Almost all of the UI of implementation
 - Documentation (use cases, diagrams, etc)
 - Button handlers, functions, etc
+- Use case 1

 Garrison Su
 - Upload part of the code
+- Session part of code
+- general debugging
 - A bit of UI
 - Session sequence Diagram
 - Use case 5